What is a Butterfly Valve?

 Butterfly valve Stem:

 The stem of a butterfly valve may be a one-piece shaft or a divided stem.
-In the most resilient seated structure, the stem is covered from the media, permitting an economical material selection regarding cost and mechanical properties.
+The stem is covered from the media in the most resilient seated structure, permitting an economical material selection regarding cost and mechanical properties.

 Butterfly valve Seat: